kimphore/DelightEngine_/External/eastl/CONTRIBUTING.md

 Before you can contribute, EA must have a Contributor License Agreement (CLA) on file that has been signed by each contributor.
 You can sign here: [Go to CLA](https://electronicarts.na1.echosign.com/public/esignWidget?wid=CBFCIBAA3AAABLblqZhByHRvZqmltGtliuExmuV-WNzlaJGPhbSRg2ufuPsM3P0QmILZjLpkGslg24-UJtek*)

+If you want to be recognized for your contributions to EASTL or have a project using EASTL be recognized; you can submit a pull request to the appropriate sections in [README.md](README.md).
+Some examples of what the format and information will look like is as follows.
+* John Smith - jsmith@domain.com
+* John Smith
+* Frostbite - Electronic Arts
+* My Project - [link to said project]

 ### Pull Request Policy

 All code contributions to EASTL are submitted as [Github pull requests](https://help.github.com/articles/using-pull-requests/).
 All pull requests will be reviewed by an EASTL maintainer according to the guidelines found in the next section.